Your family law property conference

 Am I eligible for a property only conference?

-You may be able to attend a family dispute resolution conference in relation to property if you meet our eligibility criteria and:
+You may be able to attend a family dispute resolution conference about to property if you meet our eligibility criteria and:

 • the dispute is about property or other assets you gained during your relationship (including superannuation or funds where you may only receive a benefit later, and spousal maintenance)